dbekaert/RAiDER/README.md

 conda update --force-reinstall gdal libgdal
 ```

 2. This package requires both C++ and C headers, and the system headers are used for some C libraries.
 If running on a Mac computer, and "python setup.py build" results in a message stating that some system library header file is missing, try the following steps, and accept the various licenses and step through the installation process.
-Try recompiling after each step:
+Try re-running the build step after each update:

  ```
  xcode-select --install